-Universal Speech and Language Developmental Milestones for Bilingual Children
+Universal Speech and Language Developmental Milestones (Including Bilingual Children)

 Hello, I am Ana Paula, speech-language pathologist.
 I have extensive experience working with individuals with communication disorders, particularly bilingual children.
 I have authored numerous eCourses, webinars, articles as well as intervention materials and guides for diverse populations.
 My specialized interests include articulation disorders, stuttering, early language-literacy, and bilingualism.
 You can find my resources on my website The Speech Stop.

 I summarize below what I will call “universal” milestones regardless of the native language.
 This information is based on the information from the Multilingual Children’s Association concerning multilingual milestones which you can find here, as well as from my own experience as a trilingual speech-language pathologist and mother of bilingual children.